sheikh-ali3/Online-Quiz-Platform/README.md

 # Online Quiz Platform

-This repository consist of a cpp project with data structures and onject oriented programing in command line interface, no GUI added but chacnges are highly appreciated.
+This repository consist of a cpp project with data structures and object oriented programing in command line interface, no GUI added but chacnges are highly appreciated.